The Northern Lights

 The southern hemisphere has its own version of the northern lights called the aurora australis, or the southern lights.
 The northern lights can only be seen in certain areas and the display of light varies in intensity, color and movement.

-When is the best time to see it?
+When is the best time to see the Aurora Borealis in Norway?

-- Soldiers in medieval Europe thought that a red aurora borealis ment the outbreak of war
+- Soldiers in medieval Europe thought that a red aurora borealis meant the outbreak of war

 - The Finnish word "revontulet" (in English: "fox fires"), comes from the old belief that foxes running over the tundra wag their furry tails and emit sparks on the sky